brunotoresan/spacetraveling/README.md

 </p>

 ## 🔥 About the project
-This is a public blog with paginate posts.
+This is a public blog with paginated posts.
 In this project I practiced a lot of important concepts including:
 - Developing a **JAM Stack app** (Javascript, Api, and Markup)
 - Using the `Next.JS` framework in order to use both **SSR** (Server Side Rendering) and **SSG** (Static Site Generation)
 - Using **Prismic CMS** in order to store and edit the app's post